 - There’s so many resources out there.
 I’m researching constantly and connecting with parents like us.

-- Take time for myself.
-Exercise, decompress and sometimes enjoy an adult beverage.
+- I need to take time for myself so I can help her.
+Exercise, decompress and sometimes enjoy an that adult beverage.

 I learned when my sister was diagnosed with ovarian cancer and then passed away from it that life doesn’t always go as planned.
 It’s unpredictable.
 It can change in an instant.
 That can be scary.
-My sister also taught me how a good attitude can help you rise from hard times.
+My sister also taught me how a good attitude can help you rise when you fall.
 A bad one will just hold you back.
-It’s a choice how to move forward and the attitude we keep.
+It’s a choice how we move forward.

 I don’t know what our future holds.
 I know we’ll be with her every step of the way.
 We move forward with our unconditional love, support and as her strongest advocates because that’s what parents do.